 A maximum of $800 is available for undergraduate and graduate student travel awards, which will be made as scholarship awards through the office of student financial assistance.
 One conference or trip will be supported per student per academic (fall, spring, summer) year.
-Students who apply 2 calendar months or more before the trip are eligible for up to $800.
-Students who apply 1-2 calendar months before the trip are eligible for up to $400.
-Students who apply less than 1 month before the trip will not be funded.
+Students who apply two months, or more, before their travel may receive $800, students who apply a month before will may receive $400, and students who apply less than a month before their travel scholarship are not eligible for funding.

 Application for travel awards currently are reviewed on a rolling basis.
-Apply more than 2 calendar months in advance to receive the maximum award.
-You will be notified within 2 weeks if your trip will be funded.
+Apply more than two calendar months in advance to receive the maximum award.
+You will be notified within one month if your trip will be funded.
 Your scholarship will be processed approximately one month before your trip.

 Receipts must be submitted within two weeks upon your return, and any shortfalls up to the maximum award amount will be issued as a supplemental award.
 Excess funds must be returned.
-Please submit your receipts to Claudia McConville, 117 Eisenhower Hall;or email to email@example.com
+Please submit your receipts to 116 Cardwell Hall or email to firstname.lastname@example.org